 Finally, if you love to listen to tunes, podcasts, or audiobooks during your run (especially important for long runs), you can use your Apple Watch to set up music.
 You can either sync from your phone or stream on your watch.

-You’ll likely want to consider how much battery you need when you decide if you’re going to sync or stream music.
-If you’re running for a long period of time and have a limited amount of cellular data per month, it might be better to sync.
+You’ll likely want to consider how much battery you need when deciding if you’re going to sync or stream music.
+If you’re going for a long run and have a limited amount of cellular data per month, it might be better to sync.

-You can also use cellular data to share your location with friends and family through Find My Friends while you’re running, which can help to keep you safe during your runs and maybe you’ll get some encouraging messages too.
+You can also use cellular data to share your location with friends and family through Find My Friends while you’re running.
+This is an added safety measure – and maybe you’ll get some encouraging messages from them, too.

-This might be especially useful during a race so that your family and friends know when to be there at the finish line to cheer you on.
+Find My Friends might be especially useful during a race.
+Your family and friends know when to be there at the finish line to cheer you on.

 The Apple Watch is a great device, and by incorporating these tips, you can use it to your greatest advantage while running.